-But, in order to be called mindfulness it needs to be deliberate, on purpose as Kabat-Zinn calls it.
+But, in order to be called mindfulness, it needs to be deliberate, or on purpose as Kabat-Zinn calls it.
 So this pretty much excludes daydreaming (not that there is something wrong with daydreaming, it is just not mindfulness).

-Kabat-Zinn also add the purpose of mindfulness in his definition: it is there for self-understanding and wisdom.
+Kabat-Zinn also adds the purpose of mindfulness in his definition: it is there for self-understanding and wisdom.

 What are self-understanding and wisdom?

 We are very much creatures of habits.
 So much event that we do a lot of things without even knowing why or how we do them.

 Everybody has the experience of driving a road that you know very well and to arrive at the destination without even knowing how you got there.

 In mindfulness training, this is called the ‘automatic pilot’.
 It has a lot of disadvantages to rely too much on the automatic pilot.
 One obvious is the automatic eating of junk food to comfort oneself.